philippeandrei/PythonImageSorter/README.md

-# sort_imagesby_color
-Sorting images by color tool
-" by philippe and paul c. "
+# Sort Images by Color

+A tool for sorting images by their dominant colors, built by Philippe and Paul C.

+## 🚀 Features

+- Automatically generates a JSON file with color data for each image.
+- Prevents duplicate entries by checking if the image is already in the JSON.
+- Multithreaded for faster processing.

-## Usage
+## 🛠️ Usage

-go on line 143 and change the folder_path variable to the folder with images Also use the changed version of colorhief I added
+1. Open the script and navigate to line 143.
+2. Change the `folder_path` variable to the directory containing your images.
+3. Use the modified version of `colorthief` included in this repo.

-## Install
+## 📦 Installation

+To get started, install the necessary dependencies:

 ```bash
 pip install colorthief
 pip install pillow
 ```

-## How it works
+## 🖼️ How it Works

-This script creates a json file with the color data of the photos, also checks if a photo is already in the json and does not add if it already is.
-Uses threading for faster work.
+The script scans through a folder of images, extracts dominant colors, and saves the data in a `data.json` file.
+It ensures no image is added twice and uses threading to optimize the process, speeding things up significantly.

 ![colorsort](https://github.com/Phi999/sort_imagesby_color/assets/72974980/3c091292-ca02-4f1c-beaf-61813fb5b285)

-# TODO
+## 📝 TODO

-- [ ] Make the algorithm faster
+- [ ] Improve algorithm efficiency.
-- [ ] Compress data.js
+- [ ] Compress `data.js`.
-- [ ] ReMake the UI better
+- [ ] Redesign the UI for a better user experience.